mdivjak/master/documentation/issues-overview.md

 ## Pending Issues

-- [ ] Inconsistent Notification Storage and Handling in `NotificationService`.
+- [x] Inconsistent Notification Storage and Handling in `NotificationService`.
+  - [x] test this manually
 - [ ] N+1 Query Pattern in `TourService.getUserAppliedTours()` leading to potential performance issues.
 - [ ] Lack of Automatic Data Propagation for Denormalized User/Club Information.
 - [ ] Display of Tour Reviews is not implemented in the UI.